Where everything's made with love

 Here in Nebraska, you won’t find many folks who eat caviar unless it is cowboy caviar!
 What is cowboy caviar, you ask?
 It is a beautiful, delicious, and inexpensive bowl full of veggie goodness in a tangy marinade of red wine vinegar, lime juice, garlic, jalapeno, and cilantro.
 It’s easy to make, too!

 It is healthy, not heavy, and filling.
 With all the fresh, colorful vegetables, it looks amazing.
-It is not too hot or spicy, even for wimpy, born-to-be-mild tastebuds like mine.
+It is not too hot or spicy, even for wimpy, born-to-be-mild taste buds like mine.

 If you want to spice it up, you can!
 Cowboy caviar can be as bold and spicy as you like, so feel free to turn up the heat!
-You can add more onion, jalapenos, or chili powder if that’s your thing!
+You can add more onion, jalapeños, or chili powder if that’s your thing!

-What Is Cowboy Caviar Anyway
+What Is Cowboy Caviar?

 It’s a colorful mix of black-eyed peas, corn, tomatoes, black beans, red onion, and green pepper, all dressed in a tangy vinaigrette.
 But don’t let the word “caviar” scare you – it couldn’t be more different than fish eggs.
 Thank goodness for that!